It’s an excellent day to discover the potential health benefits of dandelion.

 Lastly, they support liver function, a critical organ for detoxification and overall immune health.

 5. Aids In The Prevention Of Urinary Tract Infections

 A study found that dandelion, a common weed, may help stop urinary tract infections (UTIs).

 The study found that a plant extract stopped the growth of bacteria, which stopped mice from getting sick.

-UTIs are caused by bacteria that enter the urinary tract and multiply.
+Bacteria that enter the urinary tract and multiply are what cause UTIs.